-- 1. Must not have been convicted or pled quilty to ANY criminal offense involving moral character as defined by 11B.27.0011 FAC. - 2.
-Must provide verification of current certification in Correctional Probation. - Must pass the Law Enforcement or Corrections Basic Abilities Test depending upon the program entering.
+- 1. Must not have been convicted or pled guilty to ANY criminal offense involving moral character as defined by 11B.27.0011 FAC. - 2.
+Must provide verification of current certification in Correctional Probation. - 3.
+Must pass the Law Enforcement Basic Abilities Test.
 Call ahead to schedule test (850-973-9451). - 4.
 Must complete the online FAFSA Application to determine federal student loan or PELL.
 (May be exempted) - 5.
 Must submit an application for admission with payment of the \$20 non-refundable fee to the NFCC Office of Admissions. - 6.
 Must have a high school diploma or GED.
 Submit final, official, sealed transcripts from student's high school/GED and all previously or currently enrolled colleges to the NFCC Office of Admissions. - 7.
 Must obtain and provide a letter of sponsorship from a local law enforcement agency indicating that the agency has conducted a local records check on applicant and that the applicant's record is clear as outlined above. - 8.
 Must be fingerprinted at NFCC for forwarding to FDLE. - 9.
-Must pass physical fitness exam.
-(Form 75-B) - 10.
-Must pass urinalysis test.
+Must pass physical fitness exam (Form 75). - 10.
+Must pass drug screen test.

 Course# Title Clock Hours

-Course# CIOCK HOUIS

 CJK 0012 Legal 62

 CJK 0013 Interactions in a Diverse Community 40

 CJK 0064 Fundamentals of Patrol 35

 CJK 0065 Calls for Service 36

 CJK 0077 Criminal Investigations 50

 CJK 0078 Crime Scene to Courtroom 35

 CJK 0092 Critical Incidents 44

 CJK 0087 Traffic Stops 30

 CJK 0084 DUI Traffic Stops 24

 CJK 0088 Traffic Crash Investigations 32

 CJK 0393 Crossover Updates 08

 CJK 0020 CMS Law Enforcement Vehicle Operations 48

 CJK 0040 CMS Criminal Justice Firearms 80

 CJK 0422 Dart Firing Stun Gun 08

-Total Clock Hours: 532
+Total Clock F 532